Haskell-Family-Intel/AiNn/README.md

 ---

-### 🧩 Included System Files (All Protected IP)

-These core files represent the AiNn protocol's memory structure:

-- `AiDB.json` — Central AI memory state
-- `AiRS.json` — Rule Set / behavioral guidance logic
-- `AiCS.json` — Conversational tone, intent, emotional state
-- `AiSM.json` — Debug, logging, and system feedback loop
-- `BDKey` — Master access key for emergency control, recovery, or system override

-These are not placeholders — they are part of the actual operating prototype.
-Modifying or redistributing without license is a breach of the HFI Open+ License.

----

 ### ❗️Status

 This is an active, living project.
 Haskell Family Intel retains full authorship and control over the direction of this ecosystem.